KavilaViswanathan/CGPA_Calculator_Using_JS/README.md

 ## File Structure

-- `index.html`: Contains the HTML structure for the CGPA calculator.
+- `CGPA calculator.html`: Contains the HTML structure for the CGPA calculator.
 - `CGPA calculator.css`: Stylesheet for styling the calculator.
 - `CGPA calculator.ja`: JavaScript file containing the logic for adding, removing courses, and calculating CGPA.